 Wooldloch’s family resort is not a luxury resort.
 However, they have private homes one can rent within their estates section at the Woodloch Springs community.
 Guess staying in these homes along the golf course have access to the resort shuttle and are two miles from the resort’s action.
 Guests can choose between a full meal plan or rent the house only.
 Pictured below are the newest three-bedroom townhomes in the Tallwoods section.

 Luxury can be found nearby at the critically acclaimed destination spa, The Lodge at Woodloch.
-Children must be 16 and older to stay here, however, but guests of the family resort can book experiences at the spa.
-In addition to standard spa options in fitness and nutrition, the Lodge at Woodloch offers art and creative classes as meditation and mindfulness instruction for true holistic well-being.
+Children must be 16 and older to stay here.
+But guests of the family resort can book experiences at the spa.
+In addition to standard spa options in fitness and nutrition, the Lodge at Woodloch offers art and creative classes.
+Meditation and mindfulness instruction teaches true well-being.

 Vermont’s Tyler Place Family Resort opened its doors to family travelers in 1933 looking for an old-fashioned and outdoorsy bonding experience with loved ones.
 Today, Tyler Place offers a modernized update to old-fashioned fun from swimming to pony rides along with canoeing, tennis, water sports, a robust kids’ clubs, and evening programs dedicated to adult time.